 Why the Black Sea is a hotspot for business?
 Aleksandrs Popovics, Senior Petroleum Economist at Wood Mackenzie, answers Globuc questions about trends and challenges in the Black Sea oil and gas industry.

-How do you find the evolution of the Black Sea region in terms of upstream development in comparison with other strategic areas in Europe (eg. North Sea, Mediterranean Sea, Caspian Region)?
+How do you find the evolution of the Black Sea region in terms of upstream development in comparison with other strategic areas in Europe (eg. North Sea, Mediterranian Sea, Caspian Region)?

 Much of the Black Sea basin remains less explored than other strategic areas in Europe.
 Most exploration to date has focused on the shallow water areas but the 2012 Domino field discovery in Romania proved potential of the deep water.
 There are a number of factors that impede upstream development of the Black Sea, most notably taxation and political instability, challenging monetisation options and a small service sector.